yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-apr-2023/index.md

 	"./igs.png| Nothing beats the classics (IGS Classic Arcade Collection)"
   >}}

-One of the options available to the users with [LDN](https://yuzu-emu.org/entry/ldn-is-here/) is the ability to [create private rooms](https://yuzu-emu.org/help/feature/multiplayer/), providing hosts with several options to set their servers as they want.
+One of the options made available to our [LDN](https://yuzu-emu.org/entry/ldn-is-here/) users is the ability to [create private rooms](https://yuzu-emu.org/help/feature/multiplayer/), providing hosts with several options to configure their servers as they want.

-[twitchax](https://github.com/twitchax) knows that for certain scenarios like `fly.io`, a {{< gh-hovercard "10068" "custom bind address" >}} is needed.
+[twitchax](https://github.com/twitchax) knows that for certain hosting servers, such as `fly.io`, a {{< gh-hovercard "10068" "custom bind address" >}} is needed.
 They implemented the functionality and now users can pass the `--bind-address` argument to the room’s configuration.
 Thanks!